 This allows you to find an alternative employee, who is not booked at that time, by searching the schedule for workers who are free during the required time slot.
 You can then clearly communicate with the chosen employee using the schedule to notify them of their new shift and see them accept it.

 Alternatively, if you’re looking to book a meeting with an employee, the scheduling software will clearly show if they already have a meeting at that time and won’t allow you to book the meeting.
 This helps eliminate the potential error of the employee forgetting about their other appointment and agreeing to yours – wasting everyone’s time in the process.

-Meanwhile, if they can’t make your shift for external reasons, they can easily communicate this through the scheduling tool, giving you ample time to find a replacement.
+Meanwhile, if they can’t make your shift for external reasons, they can easily communicate this through the scheduling tool, giving you ample time to find a replacement or allow them to swap shifts with another employee.
 ZoomShift also allows you to integrate tasks with your schedule, making it easy to forecast budgets and resources, time shifts, and save money on payroll.